HL7/fhir-resp-net-ig/input/pagecontent/spec.md

 ##### Report Generation Requirements

+* The Data Submitter **SHALL** be capable of interpreting [RESP-Net PlanDefinition](StructureDefinition-respnet-plandefinition.html) to process the encounter-start and encounter-close trigger events and determine if a RESP-Net report needs to be generated and submitted.

+* The Data Submitter **SHALL** be capable of processing [RESP-Net Specification Bundle]({{site.data.fhir.ver.uspublichealthprofileslibraryIg}}/StructureDefinition-us-ph-specification-bundle.html) to determine processing criteria for RESP-Net bundle creation.

 * The Data Submitter **SHALL** create a RESP-NET report following the constraints identified in [RESP-NET Content Bundle](StructureDefinition-resp-net-content-bundle.html).

 * The Data Submitter **SHALL** package the RESP-NET report following the constraints identified in [RESP-NET Reporting Bundle](StructureDefinition-resp-net-reporting-bundle.html).

-* The Data Submitter **SHALL** submit the message containing the RESP-NET report to the identified endpoint.
+* The Data Submitter **SHALL** submit the message containing the RESP-NET report to the identified endpoint using either FHIR Messaging (<Data Receiver Base URL>/$process-message) endpoint or POST a Bundle using the <Data Receiver Base URL>/Bundle endpoint.

 ##### Use of Non-FHIR Based Approaches to Submit the RESP-NET Report

 * The Data Submitter **MAY** use other transport methods such as Direct Transport to submit the RESP-NET Report created when appropriate.

+NOTE: We are seeking feedback if this method should be retained or removed.

 #### RESP-NET Data Receiver Actor Requirements

 ##### Message Receiving and Processing Requirements

+* The Data Receiver **SHALL** support multiple methods to receive data from the Data Submitter as follows

+	* POST a Bundle using the <Data Receiver Base URL>/Bundle endpoint
+	* POST a Bundle using the FHIR Messaging <Data Receiver base URL>/$process-message endpoint

 * The Data Receiver **SHALL** implement the $process-message operation on the ROOT URL of the FHIR Server to receive reports from the Data Submitter using the POST operation.

+* The Data Receiver **SHALL** implement the /Bundle endpoint to receive [RESP-NET Content Bundle](StructureDefinition-resp-net-content-bundle.html) from a Data Submitter.

-* Upon receipt of the message, the Data Receiver **SHALL** validate the message before accepting the message.
+* Upon receipt of the message, the Data Receiver **SHALL** validate the data before accepting the data for downstream processing.

 * When there are validation failures, the Data Receiver **SHALL** return an Operation Outcome response with the details of the validations as part of the POST response.